Decide Now or Decide Later?

-The internet is afloat in advice about the different types of editing your book could use: developmental editing to optimize the story, line editing to polish the writing, copy editing to steer the usage and style, proofreading to catch remaining errors … I’ve got one of those articles on the types of editing on my site, too.
+The internet is afloat in advice about the different types of editing your book could use: developmental editing to optimize the story, line editing to polish the writing, copy editing to steer the usage and style, proofreading to catch remaining errors … You can read one of those articles on the types of editing here at my site too.

-The problem is that most people assume the right editing package—the “best” one—means as much spit and polish as they can afford.
-They think the best editing is all the editing they can afford and then some.
+Most people assume that the right editing package is about getting as much spit and polish as they can afford.
+The “best” editing, in their view, is all the editing they can afford and then some.

-But that’s not the way it works.
-The right editing approach for your book is all about your personal publishing goals.
+But that’s not the way editing works.
+The right editing approach for your book comes down to your individual publishing goals.

-If you can afford a good editor who can give your manuscript the works, of course, your book will almost certainly emerge the better for it.
-I encourage new authors who are still learning the ropes of storytelling, writing, querying, and selling books to give themselves as many opportunities to learn and improve as they can.
-But full edits covering every stage of the manuscript aren’t practical for every author and every budget.
+If you can afford a good editor who can give your manuscript the works, of course your book will emerge the better for it.
+If you’re a newer writer who’s still learning the ropes of storytelling, writing, querying, and selling books, go for it.
+Give yourself as many opportunities to learn and improve your manuscript as you can.

-How then do you know what your book needs and what it can do without?
-The answer lies in all the decisions you make before editing.
-Here’s what to decide—and what not to decide—before deciding on professional editing.
+So how do you know what your book needs and what it can do without?
+The answer lies in making the right decisions before editing.
+Here’s what to decide—and what not to decide—before embarking on professional editing.

-The editing needs of a strong novel destined to make the rounds with agents and publishers are different from the needs of a manuscript by a first-time writer who plans to self-publish.
-Know your publishing options and then commit to a path.
-A publishing plan that sounds like I’ll query agents for a few months, and if nobody wants it, I’ll probably self-publish leaves your book dangling without goals or an actionable plan.
+The editing needs of a strong novel that’s destined to make the rounds with agents and publishers are different from the needs of a manuscript by a first-time writer who plans to self-publish.
+Know your publishing options, and commit to a path.
+A publishing plan that sounds like I’ll query agents for a few months, and if nobody wants it, I’ll probably self-publish leaves your book hanging without direction and an actionable plan.

-Is professional editing worth it for an author who’s pitching their manuscript to agents?
 If you’re an exceptional storyteller and writer, you may land an agent with nothing more than a thoroughly self-revised manuscript and a polished query letter.
-More likely, you may make a stronger impression with some professional guidance first.
+More likely, however, you’ll benefit from some professional guidance first.

 Agents and publishers have different views on whether a manuscript should get professional editing before a query.
 How many manuscripts have you written before?
-Is this your figuring-out-how-to-write-a-novel book, or is this a marketable novel?
+Is this a figuring-out-how-to-write-a-novel book, or is this an actual marketable novel?
 Have you workshopped and beta-tested this manuscript?
-Have you learned enough from your edit that you can execute revisions on your own, or will you be rudderless without someone to advise you how to proceed?
-Will you be frustrated if you devote considerable time and budget to editing your novel, only to be signed by an agent who requires major revisions before they’ll even send it out on submission?
-Do you think your novel is strong enough to compete with other submissions out there?
+Will you be frustrated if you devote considerable time and budget to editing your novel, only to be signed by an agent who requires major revisions before it even goes out on submission?
+Do you believe your novel is strong enough to compete with other professionally edited submissions?

-Self-publishers have a different set of priorities.
+Self-publishers, on the other hand, have a different set of priorities.
 Self-publishing means you’re now in business as a professional publisher, and it’s up to you to bring professional standards to your product.
-What you don’t know about writing and publishing will hurt you, and you could do considerable damage to your reputation if you make a bad impression with an amateurish first book.
+What you don’t know about writing and publishing will hurt you.
+There’s a line between an acceptable threshold of learning on the fly and doing considerable damage to your reputation with an amateurish first book.

 Decide Now: How long to support this manuscript’s development

-Finishing a novel is only the very first step of the notoriously lengthy publishing process.
-Completely developing, revising, and editing your book can take a year or more.
-Then along come production and marketing, demanding a different type of focus.
+Finishing a novel is only the first step of the notoriously glacial publishing process.
+Developing, revising, and editing a book can take a year or more—and that’s before production and marketing, which demands a different type of focus.

 If you’re hoping to traditionally publish, how long are you willing to wait to get this book on the market?
-Signing with an agent typically takes a year or more (not a repetition error; it really takes that long all over again), and that’s only finding someone to help you make the sale.
-Do you have the stamina to take your manuscript through months of queries and potential revise-and-resubmit requests?
-How long will you continue to query?
-If nobody shows interest, will you trunk your manuscript and move on, or will you self-publish as a fallback?
+Signing with an agent typically takes a year or more.
+Do you have the stamina for that?
+Once you’re represented—if you’re picked up for representation—how long will you continue to plug away for sales?
+If nobody shows interest, will you trunk this manuscript, or will you self-publish as a fallback?

 It’s said that most authors write four novels before producing something compelling enough to earn an offer of representation from a literary agent.
+For most writers, that means writing more books—not later, but right now.
 Are you willing to put this book aside to work on the next?
 Are you willing to write four or more books before you even get a foot in the door?

-If you’ll be self-publishing, are you prepared for many more months of work to get your product on the market, or did you blow your entire load of energy writing your first draft?
-Revision and editing won’t go any faster just because you’re in charge, and of course now you’re the project manager, too.
-Design, production, marketing, fulfillment—all of these are on your plate.
+If you’ll be self-publishing, are you prepared for the work of getting your product on the market, or did you blow your entire load of energy writing your first draft?
+You’re not just an author—now you’re a project manager too.
+Design, production, marketing, fulfillment … All of these are on your plate.
 Are you ready for the long game?

 Decide Now: Genre and target audience

-Before you spend time and money editing your manuscript, make sure you’ve written something readers will be interested in buying.
-If you can’t define your genre and identify your core readers, your book isn’t ready for editing.
+Before you spend time and money editing your manuscript, ask yourself whether you’ve written something readers will be interested in buying.
+If you can’t define your genre or identify your core readers, your book isn’t ready for editing (although a book coach could help).

-Creative writing can be written for your own enjoyment, but novels are written with readers in mind.
+Creative writing can be pursued for your own enjoyment, but novels are written with readers in mind.
 A commercially successful novel needs a target audience and a genre.
-Genre isn’t designed to keep readers out; it’s designed to invite them in.
-Genre helps readers put a finger on the type of books they like to read.
+Genre categories aren’t designed to keep uninterested readers out; they’re designed to invite your target readers in.
+Genre helps readers put their finger on which books they’d most like to read.

-If you can’t define where your book fits into today’s market, don’t rush ahead blindly anyway.
-An editor can help you define your concept and genre.
-Figure that out first, before you leap into manuscript editing.
+If even you can’t define where your book fits into today’s market, don’t rush ahead blindly anyway.
+A book coach or editor can help you define your concept and genre.
+Figure out who your book is for first, before you leap into manuscript editing.

 Decide Now: Your editing budget

-You get what you pay for—this is true in editing as much as anything else.
-The level of service, experience, skill, and resources you’ll receive from someone who charges a fraction of a penny per word for editing is drastically different than what you’ll receive from someone who charges more.
+You get what you pay for—this is as true in editing as in anything else.
+The level of service, experience, skill, and results you’ll get from someone who charges a fraction of a penny per word for review is drastically different than what you’ll receive from someone at a price point that supports twenty, forty, sixty or more hours of quality editing.

-Prioritizing your expectations is up to you.
-Do you care more about saving money or the quality of the services you receive?
-One simple way to determine whether you’re paying a realistic rate is to figure out about how much the editor will be making per hour for your job.
+Deciding whether you care more saving money while observing the forms (“I got an edit!”) or securing quality work for your manuscript is up to you.
+One way to determine whether you’re paying a realistic rate is to figure out about how much the editor will be making per hour for your project.
 Is it a livable wage?
-If not, you’re either looking at a hobbyist or part-time editor, or someone who has some other motivation for drastically undercharging.
-People don’t voluntarily undercharge for no reason.
-Find out how much time the editor plans to spend on your book and what they’ll specifically do for it.
+If not, you’re probably looking at a hobbyist, a part-time editor, or someone who’s just getting started at editing.
+People don’t voluntarily accept low rates for no reason.
+Find out how much time the editor plans to spend on your book and what they’ll specifically do during the process.

 The rates you pay for editing are within your control to a large degree.
 You could pay an editor to clean up, revise, and even lightly rewrite sloppy writing, but why would you?
 Save money on editing by preparing your manuscript completely and thoroughly.